DCC-EX/dcc-ex.github.io/docs/ex-rail/examples.rst

 Turn Track Power On at Startup
 ==============================

-The current production release of |EX-CS| dos not have commands for turning track power on or off, but if you assign a speed to a loco in a sequence it will automatically turn the track power on.
+The current production release of |EX-R| does not have commands for turning track power on or off, but if you assign a speed to a loco in a sequence it will automatically turn the track power on.
 Using this feature we can fudge turning the track power on at startup.

 .. code-block:: cpp